 Your physician will take a detailed history and do a physical examination.
 During the physical examination, your doctor may press on your back and assess the sensation in your upper or lower limbs.
 They’ll also test the motor strength.
-Your health care provider may ask you to bend in different directions to check the mobility of your spine, your balance, and assess how you move and walk.
+Your healthcare provider may ask you to bend in different directions to check the mobility of your spine, and your balance, and assess how you move and walk.

 X-ray: It is an economical investigation and has low radiation exposure.
 Therefore, it is considered the first line of investigation to assess any bony spur, changes in bone structure, and loss of bone height.

 MRI: MRI (Magnetic Resonance Imaging) uses a large magnet to take images of your body and it has no radiation exposure.
-It provides a clear view of your spine and nerves, the degree of compression, and protrusion of the disc.
+It provides a clear view of your spine and nerves, the degree of compression, and the protrusion of the disc.

 CT or CT myelogram: CT scan also provides a detailed view of the spinal column.
 However, a CT scan is good for the visualization of the bone rather than soft tissue.
 Another disadvantage is that it has a high degree of radiation exposure.

 Your health care provider will rule out other health conditions that mimic the symptoms of spinal stenosis like the following:

 - Diabetic neuropathy: damage of peripheral nerves due to the effect of high blood glucose levels for a long time.

 - Ankylosing spondylitis: Inflammation of the spine due to autoimmune diseases.